 “I’m a single woman in her late 50s.
 I work in a doctor’s office.
 I ride home in the bus.
 Every Saturday I do my laundry and then I shop at Lucky’s and buy the Sunday Chronicle and go home.”
 You’d say, Give me a break.

-The office assistant wiles her life away hopelessly in love with the doctor.
+… but that office assistant wiles her life away hopelessly in love with the doctor.

-Her First Detox introduces Berlin’s alcoholism and there is no shadow of a doubt she knows its hopelessness and shame, again with that matter-of-fact realism.
+Her First Detox introduces Berlin’s alcoholism and there is no shadow of doubt she knows its hopelessness and shame, again with that matter-of-fact realism.
 In Tiger Bites narrator goes to Mexico for an abortion but decides against it and watches a very young girl in the clinic hemorrhage and nearly die.
-Her mindless rich young relative treats the whole thing as just another 24 hours and back to partying.
+Her rich young relative treats the whole thing as just another 24 hours and back to partying.

 I’ve worked in hospitals for years now and if there is one thing I’ve learned it’s that the sicker the patients are the less noise they make.
 That’s why I ignore the patient intercom